Vonage/vonage-java-sdk/README.md

 ### Retrieve Secret

-Get information about a specific secret associated to your account id:
+Get information about a specific secret associated with your account id:

 ```java
 AuthMethod auth = new TokenAuthMethod(API_KEY, API_SECRET);